Steph's Packed Lunch

-Now presenting her own Channel 4 show, Steph went from Black & Decker engineer to BBC Breakfast business reporter and co-presenter as well as fronting Watchdog, Pocket Money Pitch, Made in Great Britain, and Shop Well For Less.
+Steph went from Black & Decker engineer to BBC Breakfast business reporter and co-presenter before presenting her own Channel 4 show and co-hosting The Rest is Money with Robert Peston.
+She also fronted Watchdog, Pocket Money Pitch, Made in Great Britain, and Shop Well For Less.
 In the process she’s been trained in lean production, explained monetary and economic policy, and danced an impromptu Irish jig live on air.

-Prior to this, Steph worked in financial journalism for over 15 years and spent 8 years on BBC Breakfast, travelling all over the UK to cover economic news and broadcast live from over 500 businesses.
+Steph worked in financial journalism for over fifteen years and spent eight years on BBC Breakfast, travelling all over the UK to cover economic news and broadcast live from over five hundred businesses.
 Whether speaking to factory workers or FTSE 100 CEOs, Steph’s mission was to uncover and explain the real economy.
-This is something she has continued in her Channel 4 show, with regular features such as her Small Business Market and Job Clinic.
+This was something she has continued in her Channel 4 show, with regular features such as her Small Business Market and Job Clinic.

 Away from news, Steph launched her own CBBC show looking for the next generation of entrepreneurs, Pocket Money Pitch.
 On BBC Two’s Made in Great Britain she joined 21st century makers exploring the skills and industries that built the nation.
-She co-hosted five series of the popular BBC One show Shop Well For Less and four series of the consumer rights institution Watchdog.
-And she joined Hugh Fearnley-Whittingstall to present the BBC One health show Easy Ways to Live Well.
+She co-hosted five series of the BBC One show Shop Well For Less and four series of the consumer rights institution Watchdog.
+She also joined Hugh Fearnley-Whittingstall to present the BBC One health show Easy Ways to Live Well.

-Originally from Middlesbrough, Steph started as an apprentice engineer at Black & Decker where, aged 19, she won the title of Young Engineer for Britain before studying at University College London.
+Originally from Middlesbrough, Steph started as an apprentice engineer at Black & Decker where, aged nineteen, she won the title of Young Engineer for Britain before studying at University College London.